MateuszVasilewski/PowerQuotes/README.md

 App displaying motivational quotes, where you can save your favorite quotes and add new ones to the existing pool

+## Stack

+I used BLoC library for state management, moor for database and rive for these top animations.
+I also used lint for code check, launcher_icons to simplify icons generation and a few utility libraries like build_runner.

 ## Main features

 Quotes are displayed as tinder cards: